Universal-Basic-Compute/serenissima/backend/docs/engine.md

 **Script**: `backend/ais/buildbuildings.py`

-Every day at 8:00 PM UTC, the AI building construction system allows AI users to develop lands they own:
+Every day at 8:00 PM UTC, the AI building construction system allows AI citizens to develop lands they own:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks their compute balance and lands they own
+2. For each AI citizen, it checks their compute balance and lands they own
-3. For each land with available building points, AI users will:
+3. For each land with available building points, AI citizens will:
    - Evaluate which building types can fit within the remaining points
    - Prioritize buildings with higher income potential
    - Construct buildings if they have sufficient compute
-4. AI users only build if they have at least twice the building cost in their compute balance
+4. AI citizens only build if they have at least twice the building cost in their compute balance
 5. An admin notification is created with statistics about all building activity

-This process encourages land development and creates a more dynamic game world, with AI users actively improving their properties and generating income through building operations.
+This process encourages land development and creates a more dynamic game world, with AI citizens actively improving their properties and generating income through building operations.

 ### AI Lease Adjustments (9:00 PM UTC)

 **Script**: `backend/ais/adjustleases.py`

-Every day at 9:00 PM UTC, the AI lease adjustment system allows AI users to optimize lease amounts for buildings on their lands:
+Every day at 9:00 PM UTC, the AI lease adjustment system allows AI citizens to optimize lease amounts for buildings on their lands:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes their lands, buildings, and financial situation
+2. For each AI citizen, it analyzes their lands, buildings, and financial situation
 3. The AI makes strategic decisions about lease adjustments based on:
    - Building income and maintenance costs
    - Land value and location